ivanlanin/CandyCrusher/README.md

 # CandyCrusher

-Simple PHP script to cheat/hack CandyCrush.
-Instead of having to enter both episode and level number -- which most users aren't aware of --, I use user friendly level number (165, 297, etc).
+Simple PHP script to cheat CandyCrush

+Instead of having to enter both episode and level number, which most users won't aware of, I use user friendly level number (165, 297, etc).
 I also add Dreamworld levels.

 You can't play game that need to be unlocked (different episodes).
 That's different kind of cheating since money is involved :)

+## License

+PUBLIC LICENSE.
+DO WHAT EVER YOU LIKE WITH THIS SCRIPT.

 ## Credit & reference